ngo275/swiftui-firebase-template/README.md

 - Functions
 - Analytics

+This repository has implemented dark/light mode, too.
+The previous mode is cached in User defaults.

 ## Features

-This app has the following design.
+This app has the following code structure.

 ```
 .